AshutoshBhawsar/Cryptocurrency-data-analysis-and-investing-strategies/README.md

 # Phase 2 Steps-
-1. Under the code foler, open the file - phase2.ipynb, first change the path for bitcoin_daily_data_cleaned.csv and give the correcsponding path of where the file is located in your machine.
+1. Under the code foler, open the file - phase2.ipynb, first change the path for 'bitcoin_daily_data_cleaned.csv' and give the correcsponding path of where the file is located in your machine.
 2. Now run the file phase2.ipynb.
 3. Each section of code contains models which are used to train the data set for the purpose of either classification or regression.
 Then the test data is run on the trained model and prediction is done.
 4. In the output various visualisation graphs for the models can be viewed.